Reliable and secure communications: Crucial for rail’s digital transformation

 In this context, Teltronic does not stop innovating.
 In 2019, the company launched its renewed control centre solution and, in 2020, it has presented the new RTP-800 – a new multi-technology on-board radio equipment (TETRA, LTE and Wi-Fi) that integrates in single rack voice services for critical communications and broadband data services.

 Certified according to the most relevant railway standards EN50155, EN50121 and EN45545, it offers digital audio (VoIP) capabilities and multiple interconnection possibilities that facilitate its integration with the different subsystems of trams, metros, trains and buses, becoming the most advanced on-board radio equipment in the market.
 Teltronic radio technology has been validated for ETCS, CBTC and PTC railway signalling applications, and our new designs have been oriented to comply with the Future Railway Mobile Communication System (FRMCS) to be used by high-speed trains.

-Communications Based Train Control (CBTC), Digitalisation, European Rail Traffic Management System (ERTMS), European Train Control System (ETCS), Future Railway Mobile Communications System (FRMCS), Global System for Mobile Communications – Railway (GSM-R), Positive Train Control (PTC), Security & Crime Management, Signalling & Telecommunications, Standardisation & Technical Harmonisation, Technology & Software, Wi-Fi
+Communications Based Train Control (CBTC), Digitalisation, European Rail Traffic Management System (ERTMS), European Train Control System (ETCS), Future Railway Mobile Communications System (FRMCS), Global System for Mobile Communications – Railway (GSM-R), Positive Train Control (PTC), Security & Crime Management, Signalling, Control & Communications, Standardisation & Technical Harmonisation, Technology & Software, Wi-Fi